Bulletin #2427, Tomato and Potato Late Blight Information for the Upcoming Growing Season

-Late blight can infect pepper, eggplant, some nightshades, petunia, many wild relatives of potatoes, and some ornamental plants, many of which are closely related to potatoes.
+Late blight can infect some nightshades, petunia, many wild relatives of potatoes, and some ornamental plants, many of which are closely related to potatoes.
 However, while these plants can be affected, the risk of an epidemic on them is low.

 Will last year’s late blight affect this year’s garden?

 If your garden area is free from plant debris, and your compost pile is free from living plants, last year’s infected tomatoes and potatoes will not affect this year’s garden.
 While you should rotate vegetable planting areas from year to year, the pathogen that causes late blight does not overwinter in the soil under our conditions.

 A new growing season is coming.
 What do I do about potato and tomato late blight?

 Take precautions in planting potatoes

 Don’t plant any saved potato tubers.
 Growers should plant certified seed free of late blight, and eliminate cull piles and volunteer potatoes.
 The addition of a seed treatment effective in reducing late blight should be considered.